-Teacher of Outdoor Education, St Joseph’s College, Colo, New South Wales, Australia
+Teacher of Outdoor Education, Flinders Christian Community College, Victoria, Australia

 Bachelor of Sport and Recreation in Outdoor Education

-He can’t think of a more dynamic working environment than the outdoors, says Jake Candy who teaches outdoor education at St Joseph’s College in New South Wales, Australia.
+He can’t think of a more dynamic working environment than the outdoors, says Jake Candy who teaches outdoor education at Flinders Christian Community College in Victoria, Australia.

 “I love being outdoors, and I love my job.
 What I do each day for work, I do on my days off as well.
 I enjoy a life where I love what I do and rarely feel like I’m working.”